 - There is also a chestnut-colored patch on the wings of this oriole.

-- The female orchard oriole is yellow-green, with darker-colored wings that have two white bars.
+- The female orchard oriole is yellow-green, with darker wings and two white bars.

-- Immature males resemble females in color and have a black throat.
+- Immature males resemble females in color and have black throats.

 - Both sexes have a typical sharply pointed bill.